CWE-1064: Invokable Control Element with Signature Containing an Excessive Number of Parameters

 What is CWE-1064: Invokable Control Element with Signature Containing an Excessive Number of Parameters?+

 CWE-1064: Invokable Control Element with Signature Containing an Excessive Number of Parameters is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
 The product contains a function, subroutine, or method whose signature has an unnecessarily large number of parameters/arguments.
-This issue makes it more difficult to understand and/or maintain the product, which indirectly affects security by making it more difficult or time-consuming to find and/or fix vulnerabilities.
-It also might make it easier to introduce vulnerabilities.
-While the interpretation of "large number of parameters." may vary for each product or developer, CISQ recommends a default maximum of 7 parameters/arguments.
+While the interpretation of "large number of parameters" may vary for each product or developer, CISQ recommends a default maximum of 7 parameters/arguments.

 What are the security consequences of Invokable Control Element with Signature Containing an Excessive Number of Parameters?+

-If exploited, CWE-1064 (Invokable Control Element with Signature Containing an Excessive Number of Parameters) it can compromise Other, leading to outcomes such as Reduce Maintainability.
+If exploited, CWE-1064 (Invokable Control Element with Signature Containing an Excessive Number of Parameters) it can compromise Other, leading to outcomes such as Reduce Maintainability and Increase Analytical Complexity.

 What is the difference between a CWE and a CVE?+